moclojer/moclojer.com/content/blog/clojure-development-workflow.md

 - Also, if you are starting on clojure, follow the [official spec](https://clojure.org/guides/install_clojure) and maybe give a try to [stuartsierra's](https://www.youtube.com/watch?v=13cmHf_kt-Q) video on component pattern.

-That's all, folks, thanks for reading.
+That's all, folks!
+Thanks for reading.